burrt/burrt.github.io/_posts/2019-06-15-one-year-at-vmware.md

 title: "One year at VMware"
 date: 2019-06-15 13:46:31 +1000
 categories: [vmware]
-excerpt: One year working at VMware
+excerpt: After a year of working at VMware as a Graduate.
+description: After a year of working at VMware as a Graduate.
 ---

 ## One year